KilLo445/NFSPatcher/README.md

 ✔️ Need for Speed: Carbon
 ⭕ Need for Speed: ProStreet
 ⭕ Need for Speed III: Hot Pursuit
-⭕ Need for Speed: Hot Pursuit 2
+❌ Need for Speed: Hot Pursuit 2 - Go [here](https://github.com/KilLo445/NFSPatcher/blob/main/patcher/hp2/README.md)
-⭕ Need for Speed: Porsche Unleashed
+❌ Need for Speed: Porsche Unleashed - Would be hard to make automatic
 ❌ Need for Speed: Undercover
 ❌ Need for Speed: Shift
 ❌ Need for Speed: The Run